The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: The Memory-EGN (MEGN) Model

 As shown in Fig.~\ref{Fig:Models_Comparison}(b), the symbol-energy interactions fall into three categories.
 Accordingly, the correction term $G_{C}(f)$ in \eqref{Eq:FEGN_Model_0} is decomposed as

-where the term $G_{\text{XP}}(f)$ has been investigated in the 4D-EGN model \cite{liga2020extending}.
-The main contribution of the present model is hence to discover the terms $G_{\text{SPT}}(f)$ and $G_{\text{XPT}}(f)$, manifesting themselves as the \textit{memory} effects of the fiber channel.
-Following the structure in \eqref{Eq:NLI_PSD_Intution}, these terms are expressed as the product of symbol-energy correlations and the channel functions.
+where the term $G_{\text{XP}}(f)$ has been investigated in the 4-D-EGN model \cite{liga2020extending}.
+The main contribution of the present model is therefore the derivation of the terms $G_{\text{SPT}}(f)$ and $G_{\text{XPT}}(f)$, which manifest themselves as the \textit{memory} effects of the fiber channel.
+Following the structure in \eqref{Eq:NLI_PSD_Intution}, these terms are expressed as the product of symbol-energy correlations and channel functions.

 Regarding the system setup, we consider single-channel transmission over identical spans of the same fiber type, with each span loss exactly compensated by lumped amplification.
 In what follows, Sec.~\ref{Sec:FEGN_Pre} first reviews the general NLI PSD expression derived from the Manakov equation and highlights the symbol-correlation-dependent terms that motivate the proposed MEGN model.
 The rest of this section presents the model formulation, with detailed derivations deferred to the appendices.
-According to \eqref{Eq:NLI_PSD_Intution}, the required signal statistics, that is energy correlations and channel functions are defined in Secs.~\ref{Sec:FEGN_symbolCorr} and~\ref{Sec:FEGN_channelFunctions}, respectively.
+According to \eqref{Eq:NLI_PSD_Intution}, the required signal statistics, namely energy correlations, and channel functions are defined in Secs.~\ref{Sec:FEGN_symbolCorr} and~\ref{Sec:FEGN_channelFunctions}, respectively.
 We briefly review the EGN model in Sec.~\ref{Sec:EGN}.
 Sec.~\ref{Sec:SXPT} then presents the NLI PSD contributions arising from the different symbol-energy interactions illustrated in Fig.~\ref{Fig:paper_structure}(b) and \eqref{Eq:FEGN_Model}, thereby completing the MEGN model formulation in Theorem~\ref{Thm:MEGN_Full}.
 Finally, Sec.~\ref{Sec:FEGN_Approximations} discusses the complexity of the MEGN model and introduces two approximations, which are detailed in Corollaries~\ref{Thm:MEGN_Approx} and~\ref{Thm:MEGN_Approx_PM}.